Private Placement Market

 - A close relative is defined as a spouse, parent, grandparent, sibling, child, grandchild, or in-law.
 You don’t qualify as a close family member simply because you are a cousin of a principal.

 - A close friend is someone who has known a principal of the company for enough time to be able to judge that person’s capabilities and trustworthiness.
 The relationship must be direct.
-It’s not enough to belong to the same organization, association, or religious group, or to be a friend-of-a-friend of a principal.
+It’s not enough to belong to the same organization, association, or religious group, to be a friend-of-a-friend of a principal, or be connected through some form of social media, such as Facebook, Twitter or LinkedIn.

 3. Accredited investor exemption